 We have tried to encourage local flora and fauna by leaving some parts of the garden to their own devices.
 Snipe and curlew have taken advantage and as well as the ‘usual’ array of bird species – gulls, eagles, herons, buzzards, ravens, blackbirds, goldfinches, wheatears, cuckoos etc etc - we have recently seen sparrow hawks and merlins.

 Our home is a croft in the village where our approach to the land is one of re-wilding, tree planting and preservation of peat bogs.

 We are continually striving to improve Mol Bàn and its environmental impact.
 Our next step will be to deploy a renewable energy source.

-The soap, washing up liquid and dishwasher tablets we provide are from Bower Collective who produce fragrant and sustainable products whilst minimising plastic waste by sending refills in cardboard or re-useable plastic pouches – https://bowercollective.com
+The liquid soap, washing up liquid and toilet cleaner we provide are from Bower Collective who produce fragrant and sustainable products whilst minimising plastic waste by sending refills in cardboard or re-useable plastic pouches – https://bowercollective.com

 Our energy (from Octopus) is on a 100% renewable (sun, wind and water) tariff.